My IBM Log in Subscribe

 An embedding is any numerical representation of data that captures its relevant qualities in a way that ML algorithms can process.
 The data is embedded in n-dimensional space.

-In theory, data doesn’t need to be embedded as a vector.
+In theory, data doesn’t have to be embedded as a vector, specifically.
 For example, some types of data can be embedded in tuple form.1 But in practice, embeddings predominately take the form of vectors in modern ML.

 Conversely, vectors in other contexts, such as physics, aren’t necessarily embeddings.
 But in ML, vectors are usually embeddings and embeddings are usually vectors.